rubenkaiser/serverless-offline-eventBridge/README.md

 This plugin was created using node 12.16.1 and serverless framework core 1.67.0.

 ## Thanks
 This plugin was inspired by the serverless-offline-sns plugin.
-Also thanks to @sndpl, @guavajellyaaron, @rloomans and @JamesKyburz for their PR's.
+Also thanks to @sndpl, @guavajellyaaron, @rloomans, @JamesKyburz and @plumsirawit for their PR's.